vietle94/website/content/project/NPF-SmearII/index.md

 ![png](./Project-Copy1_98_1.png)

-<div class="alert alert-block alert-info"> They are not normally distributed, need to use Non-parametric tests
+They are not normally distributed, need to use Non-parametric tests

 # Kruskal-Wallis test